Frequently Asked Questions

 - The University of Queensland Historical Ecology of Noosa Estuary fisheries, 2015

 Dr Ruth Thurston, from the University of Queensland, undertook a historical ecology study on our behalf and The Noosa Shire Council.
 The study was to develop an understanding of historical fisheries productivity including shellfish in the Noosa River.
-The study confirmed shellfish ecosystems used to exist in the Noosa estuary, were used for generations by the indigenous Kabi Kabi People, and were commercial harvested in the early 1900s.
+The study confirmed shellfish ecosystems used to exist in the Noosa estuary, were used for generations by the indigenous Kabi Kabi People, and were commercially harvested in the early 1900s.
 The research also found that fish populations were also significantly larger than they are today.

 - The University of the Sunshine Coast, Bring Back the Fish, 2018 - 2020